-Skipping breakfast has been shown to have an impact on health.
-A recent meta-analysis showed that skipping breakfast is associated with increased risk of heart disease and cardiometabolic risks such as obesity, hypertension, and diabetes, dyslipidaemia, and insulin resistance.30 Furthermore, a large prospective cohort study showed that breakfast skipping is associated with an increase in cardiovascular and all-cause mortality.31 There are several postulated mechanisms that may explain the increase in cardiovascular morbidity and mortality.

-Firstly, breakfast skipping is associated with a worse glycaemic control.26 Secondly, breakfast skipping is associated with disrupted cortisol rhythm due to a longer period of fasting which results in an increase in blood pressure.32 In contrast, taking breakfast has been shown to help lower blood pressure which may result in the prevention of the clogging of blood vessels, haemorrhage, and cardiovascular events.31 Thirdly, breakfast skipping in adolescents is associated with an unhealthy lifestyle such as consuming snacks, foods high in sugar, and fast foods as compared to those who regularly eat breakfast.33 Frequently eating fast foods is associated with endothelial dysfunction, inflammation, and cardiovascular disease.33
+Breakfast skipping has been shown to have an impact on health.
+A recent meta-analysis showed that skipping breakfast is associated with increased risk of heart disease and cardiometabolic risks such as obesity, hypertension, and diabetes, dyslipidaemia, and insulin resistance.
+Furthermore, a large prospective cohort study showed that breakfast skipping is associated with an increase in cardiovascular and all-cause mortality.
+There are several postulated mechanisms that may explain the increase in cardiovascular morbidity and mortality.
+Firstly, breakfast skipping is associated with a worse glycaemic control.
+Secondly, breakfast skipping is associated with disrupted cortisol rhythm due to a longer period of fasting which results in an increase in blood pressure.
+In contrast, eating breakfast has also been shown to help lower blood pressure which may result in the prevention of the clogging of blood vessels, haemorrhage, and cardiovascular events.
+Thirdly, breakfast skipping in adolescents is associated with an unhealthy lifestyle such as consuming snacks, foods high in sugar, and fast foods as compared to those who regularly eat breakfast.
+Frequently eating fast foods is associated with endothelial dysfunction, inflammation, and cardiovascular disease.

-Another argument against skipping breakfast is that a long overnight fasting period is associated with an increased risk of gallstones.34 A prospective study showed that a long overnight fast is one of the most important independent dietary risk factors for hospitalisation with gallstone disease.34 The mechanism for the increased risk of gallstones with long period of fasting is through reduced gallbladder motility and/or changes in bile composition.34
+Another argument against skipping breakfast is that a long overnight fasting period is associated with an increased risk of gallstones.
+A prospective study showed that a long overnight fast is one of the most important independent dietary risk factors for hospitalisation with gallstone disease.
+The mechanism for the increased risk of gallstones with long period of fasting is through reduced gallbladder motility and/or changes in bile composition.

 The counter argument for the negative impact of breakfast skipping is the concept of intermittent fasting.
-The three most widely studied are daily time-restricted feeding (eating within a specified window), 5:2 intermittent fasting (fasting two days each week), and alternate day fasting.35 Preclinical studies and clinical trials have shown that intermittent fasting is associated with a broad range of benefits related to obesity, diabetes, cardiovascular disease, neurological disorders, and cancer; however, these studies have focused on overweight participants, so the generalisability, safety, and benefit to the general population are in question.35
+The three most widely studied are daily time-restricted feeding (eating within a specified window), 5:2 intermittent fasting (fasting two days each week) and alternate day fasting.
+Preclinical studies and clinical trials have shown that intermittent fasting is associated with a broad range of benefits related to obesity, diabetes, cardiovascular disease, neurological disorders, and cancer; however, these studies have focused on overweight participants, so the generalisability, safety, and benefit to the general population are in question.

-Time-restricted eating (TRE) is a specific protocol of intermittent fasting that is relevant to breakfast skipping because people find it culturally easier to skip breakfast than dinner.36 The TREAT randomised study showed no significant difference in self-reported sleep measures with TRE (skipping breakfast [only eating from 12:00 PM until 8:00 PM]) as compared with eating three structured meals a day (eating breakfast [between 7:00 AM and 11:00 AM].36 As an attempt to investigate a potential pattern in those who practiced intermittent fasting, we also looked at the regularity of breakfast consumption.
+Time-restricted eating (TRE) is a specific protocol of intermittent fasting that is relevant to breakfast skipping because people find it culturally easier to skip breakfast than dinner.
+The TREAT randomised study showed no significant difference in self-reported sleep measures with TRE (skipping breakfast [only eating from 12:00 PM until 8:00 PM]) as compared with eating three structured meals a day (eating breakfast [between 7:00 AM and 11:00 AM].
+To try and investigate a potential pattern for those who practiced intermittent fasting, we also looked at the regularity of breakfast consumption.
 We found no significant association with either sleep duration or quality when we looked at the regularity of the breakfast eating pattern.